RRRRFGCK/FinalProject/README.md

-# README for IoV Optimization Project
+# IoV Optimization Project README

 ## Project Overview

-This project aims to optimize latency and energy consumption in the Internet of Vehicles (IoV) using three different optimization approaches: **DDPG** (Deep Deterministic Policy Gradient), **NSGA-II** (Non-dominated Sorting Genetic Algorithm II), and **TD3** (Twin Delayed Deep Deterministic Policy Gradient).
+This project aims to optimize latency and energy consumption in the Internet of Vehicles (IoV) using three different optimization approaches: **NSGA-II** (Non-dominated Sorting Genetic Algorithm II), **DDPG** (Deep Deterministic Policy Gradient), and **TD3** (Twin Delayed Deep Deterministic Policy Gradient).
 Each optimization method independently runs experiments that balance latency and energy consumption in IoV systems.
 The `compute_average_energy_and_latency.py` script is called by each approach to evaluate and report performance.

 ## Project Structure

 This repository contains the following Python scripts:

 1. **`compute_average_energy_and_latency.py`**
-   This script computes the average energy consumption and latency for the IoV system, providing key performance metrics.
-It is called by each optimization algorithm to calculate and assess the results.
+   This script contains the key modeling part, used to calculate latency and energy consumption at each optimization step.
+It calculates the latency and energy values for each experiment step, providing performance evaluation results for each optimization method.
+Each optimization algorithm calls this script to compute and evaluate the results.

-2. **`DDPG_main.py`**
+2. **`NGSA_main.py`**
-   Implements the **DDPG** reinforcement learning algorithm to optimize latency and energy consumption.
-The script trains a deep reinforcement learning model to minimize these metrics.
+   Implements the **NSGA-II** genetic algorithm to optimize latency and energy consumption in the IoV system.
+This multi-objective optimization method evaluates the trade-off between latency and energy, generating solutions that form the Pareto front.
 The output includes:

-   - Latency and energy consumption curves over time.
+   - The Pareto front showing the trade-off between latency and energy.
    - Unit-time solution counts and diversity metrics.

-3. **`NGSA_main.py`**
+3. **`DDPG_main.py`**
-   Implements the **NSGA-II** genetic algorithm to optimize the IoV system.
-This multi-objective approach evaluates trade-offs between latency and energy, generating solutions that form the Pareto front.
+   Implements the **DDPG** deep reinforcement learning algorithm to optimize latency and energy consumption in the IoV system.
+The script trains a deep reinforcement learning model to minimize these metrics.
 The output includes:

-   - The Pareto front showing latency and energy trade-offs.
+   - Latency and energy consumption curves over time.
    - Unit-time solution counts and diversity metrics.

 4. **`TD3_main.py`**
-   Implements the **TD3** reinforcement learning algorithm, an improved version of DDPG.
-It focuses on stabilizing training and improving exploration.
+   Implements the **TD3** deep reinforcement learning algorithm, which is an improved version of DDPG, aimed at enhancing exploration and improving training stability.
 The output includes:

    - Latency and energy consumption curves over time.

 ## Model Overview

-The optimization of latency and energy consumption is modeled as a mathematical problem that integrates communication, sensing, and computation components within IoV systems.
-Each optimization method (DDPG, NSGA-II, TD3) addresses this problem with distinct methodologies:
+In this project, the optimization of latency and energy consumption is modeled in the **`compute_average_energy_and_latency.py`** script.
+This function is used to calculate latency and energy consumption at each optimization step, which is the key modeling process of the project.
+The specific modeling process is as follows:

-- **DDPG**: A deep reinforcement learning approach using continuous action spaces to optimize system performance.
+- **Integration of Communication, Sensing, and Computation**: The script integrates communication, sensing, and computation in IoV systems and calculates the latency and energy consumption at each optimization step.
-- **NSGA-II**: A genetic algorithm that produces a Pareto front by evaluating the trade-offs between latency and energy consumption.
+- **Problem Modeling**: By calling the calculation function at each optimization step, it computes the latency and energy values, which evaluate the system's performance and ultimately form a complete optimization process.
-- **TD3**: A variant of DDPG that improves exploration by addressing Q-value overestimation, providing a more stable optimization process.
+- **Optimization Methods**: Different optimization algorithms (NSGA-II, DDPG, TD3) solve this problem separately.
+NSGA-II uses a genetic algorithm to generate the Pareto front through non-dominated sorting, while DDPG and TD3 use deep reinforcement learning to train an agent to find optimal latency and energy solutions.

-Each optimization method runs independently and utilizes `compute_average_energy_and_latency.py` to evaluate and output results.
+Each optimization method runs independently and calls **`compute_average_energy_and_latency.py`** to evaluate and output results.

 ## Results and Outputs

 Each experiment produces the following outputs:

 1. **NSGA-II**:
-   - **Pareto Front**: A set of non-dominated solutions representing the trade-offs between latency and energy consumption.
+   - **Pareto Front**: A set of non-dominated solutions representing the trade-off between latency and energy consumption.
-   - **Unit-Time Solution Count**: The number of solutions that were feasible within each unit time.
+   - **Unit-Time Solution Count**: The number of feasible solutions within each unit time.
-   - **Diversity**: The variety of solutions generated over the course of the optimization process.
+   - **Diversity**: The variety of solutions generated during the optimization process.

 2. **DDPG**:
    - **Latency and Energy Curves**: The evolution of latency and energy consumption over time during training.
    - **Unit-Time Solution Count**: The number of solutions per unit time.
-   - **Diversity**: The diversity of solutions achieved by the agent across episodes.
+   - **Diversity**: The diversity of solutions generated by the agent across episodes.

 3. **TD3**:
    - **Latency and Energy Curves**: The evolution of latency and energy consumption over time during training.

-Each experiment calls `compute_average_energy_and_latency.py` to compute and output the system’s overall performance, including energy and latency metrics.
+Each experiment calls **`compute_average_energy_and_latency.py`** to calculate and output the overall system performance, including energy and latency metrics.

 ## Requirements